naugtur/aframe-point-component/CONTRIBUTING.md

-# XHR is an OPEN Open Source Project
+# aframe-point-component is an OPEN Open Source Project

 -----------------------------------------